FOODEX JAPAN 2013 – The 38th International Food and Beverage Exhibition

 The application deadline for the FOODEX JAPAN 2014 food expo is 1 November 2013.

-This article appeared in the Australian Industry Group’s Exporters Guide 2012 – 2013.
+This article was authored by Shinka Management Director Ben Sparrow and appeared in the Australian Industry Group’s Exporters Guide 2012 – 2013.